How to search in Windows 10. Ten tips to become a Pro

 Search has always been one of the essential features of Windows.
-Although every Windows lets you search for things like files, folders, apps or other stuff, none of them offers such a powerful search experience as Windows 10 does.
+Although every version of Windows lets you search for things like files, folders, apps or other stuff, none of them offers such a powerful search experience as Windows 10 does.
 In the newest version of Windows 10, Microsoft took the search to a whole new level, eliminating the need to browse through our computers or devices to find what we need.
-Whether it is a document, a website, an app, a setting or even a person, Windows 10 can find it.
+Whether it is a document, a website, an app, a setting, or even a person, Windows 10 can find it.
 If you want to know how to master the Search feature of Windows 10, read on:

 1. Use Search to find anything on your PC and the web

 In Windows 10, the search field found on your taskbar lets you look for apps, settings, documents, settings, music, and so on.
 To start searching, click or tap on the search field first.
 When you do that, the search home screen shows up.